-The term of office of Class II of the Board of Directors expires at this year's Annual Meeting.
-The term of office of the persons elected Directors in Class II at this year's Annual Meeting will expire at the time of the Annual Meeting held in 2024.
-Each Director in Class II will serve until the expiration of such Director's term or until his or her successor shall have been duly elected.
-The Board of Directors' nominees for election as Directors in Class II are John M. Ballbach, Bruce A. Carbonari, Jenniffer D. Deckard and Salvatore D. Fazzolari.
-Ms. Deckard and Messrs.
-Ballbach, Carbonari and Fazzolari currently serve as Directors in Class II.
+The term of office of the persons elected Directors in Class I at this year's Annual Meeting will expire at the time of the Annual Meeting held in 2025.
+Each Director in Class I will serve until the expiration of such Director's term or until his or her successor shall have been duly elected.
+The Board of Directors' nominees for election as Directors in Class I are Kirkland B. Andrews, Ellen M. Pawlikowski, Frank C. Sullivan and Elizabeth F. Whited.
+Gen. Pawlikowski, Ms. Whited and Messrs.
+Andrews and Frank C. Sullivan currently serve as Directors in Class I.